 I decided that this was a good excuse to go for a wander.

-One might have been forgiven for thinking that Zeus was hurling thunderbolts at us, as lightning began to spear down from all around.
+One might have been forgiven for thinking that Zeus was hurling thunderbolts down at us, as lightning began to spear from all around.
 The lightning was close; fluorescent flashes of brilliant, luminous white, spreading across the sky before our very eyes.
 There was no lagging behind with the thunder either; that happened simultaneously with clattering, crackling booms.
-It sounded like buildings collapsing as their floors, walls and windows gave way, shattering and smashing to the ground, hitting a thousand decibels or more and occurring, but only a few metres above our heads.
+It sounded like buildings collapsing, as their floors, walls and windows gave way, shattering and smashing to the ground, hitting a thousand decibels or more and occurring, but only a few metres above our heads.
 The noise reverberated in and around the city’s monumental architecture almost in unison, bouncing as it did off the glass facades and masonry, like a demented ping-pong ball, only to fade away like the remnants of a distant angry echo.
 Somebody, somewhere, was probably trying to sleep through all this racket.
 God only knows what Martians would have made of it all.
 For about fifteen minutes, we were at the mercy of the elements, as the heavens cascaded everything that they could muster down upon us, everything, that was, except the kitchen sink.
-These tropical storms at times seemed so unreal.
+These tropical storms at times seemed so unreal but magnificent to experience.

 Sybilla and I were dumbstruck by the event.
 Neither of us had ever been so close to such a thrilling experience.
 The question that I wanted to know was, how much more pounding could this building physically take before the fault lines and the cracks would begin to appear?
 I was just hoping that the architects, designers and the civil engineers had got all their calculations right, otherwise we were doomed.
 The elements weren’t half lashing down upon us.
 What on earth had the Bangkokian residents done to deserve such punishment?
 Was this God’s plan for the redemption of his subjects here?